pymuster.core package

 - pymuster.core.field_calculus.jacobian(x, pix_dim=(1.0, 1.0, 1.0), filter=False, midpoint=False)

-Calculates the Jacobian of a 3D field :param x: tensor of shape (batch_size, channels, x, y, z)
+- Calculates the Jacobian of a 3D field :param x: tensor of shape (batch_size, channels, x, y, z) - Returns:

 - Return type: